snar/bgpq3/README.md

 reason LACNIC does not export their data to RADB) or when you are unable to make your customers maintain their data in RIR databases.
-* avoid using RIPE-NONAUTH as trusted source: these records were created in RIPE databases but for address space allocated to different RIRs, so RIPE had no chance to check validity of this route.
+* avoid using RIPE-NONAUTH as trusted source: these records were created in RIPE database but for address space allocated to different RIR, so RIPE had no chance to check validity of this route.

 Note on source ordering: order matters.
 When expanding as-sets,